Abruzzenhund Dogs

 Abruzzenhund dogs: general characteristics

-The breed - despite its German-sounding name - is actually of Italian origin, also known as Pastore Abruzzese in its homeland.
+The breed, despite its German-sounding name, is actually of Italian origin and is also known as the Pastore Abruzzese in its homeland.
 Fit to be family pets but also guard dogs for animal herds, they are quite tall - reaching 28 inches in height on average.
-Usually light-colored, they resemble white wolves not just in looks but also in personality - although they are, obviously, much more peaceful.
+Usually light-colored, they resemble white wolves, not just in looks but also in personality - although they are obviously much more peaceful.
 They do not require extensive care as compared to dogs of other breeds, and are usually quite easy to keep.

 Very intelligent by nature, they will need to be taught respect rather than obedience, because they will not be listening to your commands otherwise.
 Because of this, they are rarely used as entertainment dogs.
-You will need to be consistent in your behavior towards them - otherwise, you may be losing the respect you gained in their eyes and, like with humans, it will be very difficult to regain it.
+You will need to be consistent in your behavior towards them.
+Otherwise, you may be losing the respect you gained in their eyes and, similar with humans, it will be very difficult to regain it.

 In short